-A focus on applied mathematics is a path to careers in medicine, government, business, and industry following graduate study in such areas as computational biology, operations research, and applied statistics.
+A focus on applied mathematics is a path to careers in medicine, government, business, and industry in such areas as computational biology, operations research, and applied statistics.
 Recommended courses: INFS 470, MATH 462 + MATH 462L, STAT 322.

 a minor or second major in an applied field such as Biology, Business Administration, or Psychology.